-And the truth is that more than 99% users will use less than 1% features or functions the CFD software provides.
+And the truth is that more than 99% of users will use less than 1% features or functions the CFD software provides.

 So providing tools or products for specific problems is one of the possible approaches.

-In the market, some CFD vendors have offered such specialized (vertical) products for long time.
+In the market, some CFD vendors have offered such specialized (vertical) products for a long time.
 But they are usually for big niches, e.g., thermal management, ventilation, centrifugal pump.

 As CFD software is used in more and more applications and industries, it is usually impractical to create a new product for each niche.
 It simply not cost-effective.
 CFD software vendors need the volume.

 So, a good CFD software design is to provide easy-to-use building blocks for niche problems, and the software is a platform for all kinds of different problems and applications.
 Most CFD users are expecting tools that can solve “their” problems, not a “generic” problem.